A Residence-Time Approach for Determining Position-Dependent Diffusivities from Biased Molecular Simulations: Results and Discussion

 A similar pattern is observed for the organic solutes.
 For acetone and 6-MHO, the RTA and PACF approaches perform comparably, consistent with the near-identical diffusivity profiles obtained from these two methods, whereas VACF-based propagators again predict systematically broader spreading.

-Taken together, these results show that the RTA provides a consistent reduced description of projected transport in the SC membrane despite its structural heterogeneity and slow relaxation processes.
-In this system, the residence-time estimator performs well for all solutes examined and, for water, yields the most accurate propagator-level description among the methods compared here.
+Taken together, these results indicate that the RTA can provide an effective reduced description of projected transport in the SC membrane despite its structural heterogeneity and slow relaxation processes.
+In this system, the residence-time estimator performs well for all solutes examined and, for water, yields the closest propagator-level agreement among the methods compared here.